dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 # Sprint 1 &ndash; Python and Descriptive Statistics

-## Starts Monday 9/14
-## Deliverables and quiz are due on Wednesday 9/30
+## Deliverables and quiz are due on Wednesday 2/8

 ## Overview and Goals